 If you’re not convinced about hiking in Cornwall during winter, check out our YouTube production below.
 This video shows off the Zennor to St Ives and Lizard Coastal Walk trails, completed in one epic day during winter.
 We’ve also included aerial footage of St Michaels Mount, which can be visited in between these trails (time allowing).

 With only one short winter’s day to experience the best hiking in Cornwall, it can be difficult to choose which trail or trails to prioritise.
 Given that most of the coastal walks are one-way trails, that presents another logistical issue with trying to fit in more than one hike into your day.
-But, by hiking Zennor to St Ives and the Lizard Coastal Walk, you’ll be able to fit the best hikes in Cornwall into one awesome winter’s day.
+But, by hiking Zennor to St Ives and the Lizard Coastal Walk, you’ll be able to fit the best walks in Cornwall into one awesome winter’s day.
 This is made possible by Go Cornwall Buses.

 The Plan: You’ll park in Cornwall, and then catch the earliest 16A bus from St Ives to Zennor.
 In mid-December 2021, the earliest bus was around 8:30am, but click here for the latest timetable.
 The bus takes around half an hour, which means you’ll start the hike around 9am.